 - Scotland loves Brave.
 It helps that the cast was mostly genuine Scots, and they were encouraged to tweak the dialogue as much as they saw fit, so it certainly sounds authentic.

 - French actor (although Spanish by birth) Jean Reno was asked whether he felt disgraced voicing a stereotyped French character in the animated movie Flushed Away (this being only shortly after the vicious Iraq War-fueled feud between France and the U.S.).
 His response?
 "No, this is humor."

 - In some Middle Eastern countries, such as Egypt, Aladdin is seemingly popular.

-- The Hunchback of Notre Dame was received very well in France and perhaps naturally considered a great hit there.
+- The Hunchback of Notre Dame was received very well in France and considered a great hit there.
 The filmmakers were worried about offending the French by Disneyfying their iconic and symbolic hit of French literature and culture.

 - Frozen received poor reviews from Norwegian critics, but it did pretty well in the country itself.
 It was also praised by the Sámi people; Aili Keskitalo, their president, approved of its representation of their culture and their traditional singing, called joiking, in the film's opening song "Vuelie".

-- Coonskin was very popular among African-American audiences and the NAACP as much of the film was meant to take a jab towards the racist portrayals of African-Americans in America.
+- Coonskin was very popular among African-American audiences and the NAACP as much of the film was meant to be a Take That towards the racist portrayals of African-Americans in America.
 In fact, many couldn't believe that the film was written and directed by a white guy.

 Films — Live-Action